wattlebirdaz/bashcms2_contents/posts/20200914_gsoc2/main.md

 My journey of GSoC began in this year's March when the organizations were announced.
 Due to my university course schedules, I knew that working part-time at a company was difficult this semester so I was hoping I could work as GSoC student which allows me to work flextime.
-Like any other day, I was surfing through the list of organizations, and I found that Erlang Ecosystem Foundation was participating in GSoC, and to my surprise, one of the proposals was about riak_core_lite.
+Like any other day, I was surfing through the list of organizations, and I found that **Erlang Ecosystem Foundation** was participating in GSoC, and to my surprise, one of the proposals was about **riak_core_lite**.
 I instantly knew that this was the organization worth giving a shot because I had been playing around with Erlang/riak then and this project was somewhat related to what I was working on.

 ### `man Erlang`